Uloric (febuxostat) is a medication that helps prevent attacks of gout.

 Uloric belongs to a class of medications called xanthine oxidase inhibitors.

-Uloric is available in 40, 80, and 120mg tablets.
-In Canada, only the 80 mg dose is available.
+Uloric is available in 40, 80, and 120 mg tablets.
+Only the 80 mg dose is available in Canada.

 The usual dose for Uloric is one tablet (either a 40mg or 80mg dose) taken daily.